ed-fish/wordle-vocab/README.md

 # wordle-vocab
 **SPOILERS ALERT**

-The current wordle vocabulary for important wordle research projects.
+The current Wordle vocabulary for important Wordle research projects.

-There is a vocab object which appears to contain the list of available words for each day.
+There is a "vocab" object which appears to contain the list of available words for each day ~2k words.
-The "other" object is also in the source code as an additional alphabetical list but it's not clear what function this list has - please let me know if you find out.
+The "other" object contains all possible guesses ~10k words.